jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+[We] couldn’t go on across the Eiffestrasse because the asphalt road had melted.
+There were people on the roadway, some already dead, some still lying alive but stuck in the asphalt.
+They must have rushed onto the roadway without thinking.
+Their feet had got stuck and then they had put out their hands to try to get out again.
+They were on their hands and knees screaming.

+> *Kate Hoffmeister*, on the firestorm in Hamburg

 [What is your writing process like?]
 Panic; panic; hope.

 > *Phoebe Waller-Bridges